Configure your git author name and email properly. Use your real name. See

 Other (discouraged) options include:

 If a package should be moved from one repository to another, it’s important to also import any prior package related git actions (history) of that package.
+This is because commit messages often explain why certain changes have been made.
+Also, the history itself is of interest.
 To do this you have to first extract the history in patch format and import those patches via the usual procedure by using git-am.

 cd /path/to/current_repository git log --pretty=email --patch-with-stat --reverse -- path/to/package | (cd /path/to/new_repository && git am)